Kansas Bible Camp

 • We believe that each individual is personally responsible for his own sin and stands guilty before a God that requires perfection.
 The atoning death of the Lord Jesus Christ is the only means by which we may attain salvation from the coming eternal conscious judgment and banishment from God's presence.
 This judgment, originally intended for Satan and his renegade angels, is reserved for those who reject God's gracious offer of salvation through faith.

 • We believe that all those who have been born again by personal faith in Jesus Christ are eternally secure as God's children, and can never lose their salvation.
 Those who have placed their faith in Jesus Christ are born into the family of God; placed into His body - the Church universal.
-Those who are members of His body encouraged by God in the Scriptures to join themselves to a local church for their own edification and for service to the Lord, other believers, and the community.
+Those who are members of His body are encouraged by God in the Scriptures to join themselves to a local church for their own edification and for service to the Lord, other believers, and the community.

 How much does camp cost?